notetakingforeggs/surfeillanceV2-backend/README.md

 - Maven
 - An IDE (preferably IntelliJ IDEA)
 - postgres installed with nothing taking up the 2345 localhost port
-- nothing already taking up the localhost 8080 port that spring
+- nothing already taking up the localhost 8080 port that spring boot will use.

 ### Installation